Two pathways to resolve relational inconsistencies: Results

 \subsection{The ANN}

-The ANN is comprised of two main components.
-The first is an input representational module, an encoder, which we denote by $Z$.
-Its goal is to extract the relevant feature.
+As agents, we used ANNs that were designed to emulate relational learning \cite{santoro_simple_2017, barrett_measuring_2018, sung_learning_2018, hill_learning_2018}.
+Specifically, our networks were comprised of two modules.
+The first is a representational module, an encoder which we denote by $Z$.
+Its goal is to extract a relevant feature from inputs.
 For each of the two images of a pair, $\*{x}$ and $\*{x'}$ (left image and right image, respectively), it maps the $n\times n$ image to one-dimensional variables $Z_{\*w}(\*{x})$ and $Z_{\*w}(\*{x'})$, where $\*w$ are trainable parameters.
 We implemented this mapping using a multilayered convolutional network.
-A similar architecture was shown in a previous study to be able to extract the relevant features in an intelligence test \cite{barak_investigating_2024}.
+A similar architecture was shown in a previous study to be able to extract the relevant features in an intelligence test \cite{barak_untrained_2024}.
 The difference between the representations of the two images is given by $\Delta Z=Z_{\*w}(\*{x'})-Z_{\*w}(\*{x})$.
-The relational module, which we denote as $R_\theta$, characterizes the expected relation between the representations of the two images of the pair.
-We used a single-parameter relational module, $R_\theta=\theta$, for the expected difference between those representations.
-For a pair of images that are presented in the correct order, if the representational module precisely extracts the relevant feature, then $\Delta Z=\alpha$, and if the relational module indeed predicts the correct relation, then $\theta=\alpha$.
-Formally, we define a loss function for a pair of images as: